 How political parties work and why we have them

-The consequences for misleading the Australian Electoral Commission, even inadvertently, in registering a political party can be severe – as Pauline Hanson learnt when she was sentenced to three years jail in 2003 for an electoral offence that she was later acquitted of.
+The consequences for misleading the Australian Electoral Commission, even inadvertently, when registering a political party can be severe – as Pauline Hanson learned when she was sentenced to three years in jail (but later acquitted) in 2003 for an electoral offence.

 Australian politics is known as a two-party system.
-This is because, as a result of the system of voting used to elect MPs to the House of Representatives (see how), it is almost inevitable that either the Coalition (comprising the Liberal, Country Liberal and National parties), or the Labor Party will win a majority of seats and therefore be eligible to form government.
+This is as a result of the system of voting used to elect MPs to the House of Representatives (see how).
+It is almost inevitable that either the Coalition (comprising the Liberal, Country Liberal and National parties), or the Labor Party will win a majority of seats and therefore be eligible to form government.

 Nevertheless, smaller parties and parliamentarians who are not linked to any political party – known as ‘independents’ – are also represented in the Federal Parliament.
 In the 46th Parliament, there are 2 Independents and 3 minor party members in the House, and 9 Greens and 11 other minor party members in the Senate.

 By joining a political party, a person shows that they are committed to a certain set of general ideas and principles about how the country should be governed.
 This doesn’t mean that party members agree with every single policy put forward by their party!
 In fact, it is common for MPs and Senators to disagree with specific aspects of their party’s policies, or even strongly differ in opinion from their colleagues on a certain issue.
 However, such disagreements are usually handled internally, within the party, and it is rare for an MP or Senator to publicly ‘break ranks’, or vote differently to their party colleagues in the Parliament.